junxit/us-congress-bills-110/metadata.md

 - 2007-02-08 — Introduced in House
 - 2007-02-08 — Introduced in House
 - 2007-02-08 — Referred to the House Committee on Energy and Commerce.
+- 2007-02-09 — Referred to the Subcommittee on Commerce, Trade and Consumer Protection.
+- 2007-05-10 — Committee Consideration and Mark-up Session Held.
+- 2007-05-10 — Ordered to be Reported (Amended).
+- 2007-05-24 — Placed on the Union Calendar, Calendar No. 101.
+- 2007-05-24 — Reported (Amended) by the Committee on Energy and Commerce.
+H. Rept.
+110-169.
+- 2007-05-24 — Reported (Amended) by the Committee on Energy and Commerce.
+H. Rept.
+110-169.